-We have audited the consolidated financial statements of the University as of and for the year ended June 30, 2022, and have issued our report thereon dated October 11, 2022, except as to note 13, which is as of March 1, 2023, which contained an unmodified opinion on those consolidated financial statements.
-Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+We have audited the consolidated financial statements of the University as of and for the year ended June 30, 2023, and have issued our report thereon dated October 18, 2023, which contained an unmodified opinion on those consolidated financial statements.
+Our audit was performed for the purpose of forming an opinion on the consolidated financial statements as a whole.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with GAAS.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the consolidated financial statements as a whole.

-Richmond, Virginia March 1, 2023
+Richmond, Virginia February 29, 2024

-UNIVERSITY OF RICHMOND Schedule of Findings and Questioned Costs Year ended June 30, 2022
+UNIVERSITY OF RICHMOND

+Schedule of Findings and Questioned Costs Year ended June 30, 2023